 You move through the core with your learning team — a group of five to seven classmates with whom you work closely on projects and cases.
-By the end of the year, you have the analytical, strategic, and leadership skills you need for second-year coursework, and a foundation for future success in any organization or career.
+By the end of the first year, you have the foundational skills on which to build a particular area of expertise through elective courses.

-Read brief summaries of core courses below, or see how the core curriculum is structured.
+Read brief summaries of core courses below, or see the curriculum overview.

 How can microeconomics enhance decision making in an organization?
 This course teaches students both how to understand the economic environment in which a firm operates and how to think strategically within it.
 The first half of this course covers the foundations of microeconomics (supply, demand, market price and output, production, cost and simple competitive market equilibrium).
 The second half deals with applying microeconomic theory to more sophisticated pricing and competitive strategies.

 Regression Analysis for Business